Have Questions About Counseling?

 Referring a friend, student or colleague to counseling can be an important way of helping.
 See Making Referrals for tips on how to refer someone to Counseling Services.

-Do you provide services for faculty & staff?
+Do you provide services for faculty and staff?

 Northeastern Ilinois University's Counseling Services provides psychological consultation regarding students to members of the faculty and staff.
 We encourage employees to contact Northeastern's Employee Assistance Program for personal referrals and concerns.